varshneyabhi/problems/README.md

  * (+ 123 - 4 - 5 - 6 - 7 + 8 - 9)
  * (+ 123 - 45 - 67 + 89)
  * (- 1 + 2 - 3 + 4 + 5 + 6 + 78 + 9)

+## largestvalue.clj
+  Given an array of numbers, arrange them in a way that yields the largest value.
+For example, if the given numbers are {54, 546, 548, 60}, the arrangement 6054854654 gives the largest value.
+And if the given numbers are {1, 34, 3, 98, 9, 76, 45, 4}, then the arrangement 998764543431 gives the largest value.

+  ### Running
+  Execute using `clj largestvalue.clj`.

+  #### Output
+  On input [54 546 548 60], output will be 6054854654.